 "The letter is here," I said.
 And I took the letter out of my pocket.
-"But I must see
+"But I must see envelope and I took out my money.
+I counted the money.
+It was ten pours", the Mr. The

-Mr. Sheth."

 "Many people want to see Mr. Sheth," the tall man told me.
 "He is a very busy man and a very important man.
 Mr. Sheth is not here at the moment.
 But give me your letter, and Mr. Sheth will read it later."